 Denison University presents “Welcome Beck” Thursdays with Detroit Free Press Journalists Angie Jackson and Jewel Gopwani

-“Welcome Beck” Thursdays, hosted by the English Department and Narrative Journalism, presents Detroit Free Press Editor Jewel Gopwani and Journalist Angie Jackson.
+“Welcome Beck” Thursdays, hosted by the English and Journalism departments, presents Detroit Free Press Editor Jewel Gopwani and Journalist Angie Jackson.
 This weekly online series connects Denisonians and the general public with acclaimed writers and reporters.

 Jackson covers the challenges of formerly incarcerated citizens for the Detroit Free Press and is a second-year Report for America corps member.
 Born and raised in metro Detroit, Angie has been a reporter for the Post and Courier in Charleston, S.C., where she covered crime and criminal justice.
 She has embedded in neighborhoods that have long struggled with gun violence, provided an in-depth look at a mass shooting that left seven police officers dead or wounded and shed light on suicides among firefighters and first responders.
 She previously worked in Michigan at the Grand Rapids Press and the Traverse City Record-Eagle.
 Jackson is a graduate of Michigan State University.